nikhilrstg18/blogger/content/posts/2022-12-09---1001-Javascript/index.md

 > **What is JS** ?

 JavaScript (JS) is a
-- **dynamic** (aka loosley typed)
+- **dynamic** (aka loosely typed)
 - **interpreted** or **compiled** (JIT compiled)
 - **garbage-collected**
 - **single-threaded**
 - **multi-paradigm** (functional and object oriented)
 - programming language with **functions as first-class citizens**.

 > Note: you will be able to elaborate and explain javascript with more clarity by end of this section

 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat. supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.